How to Make a Logo:

 If you need to create a logo quickly, try Zarla.
-This intuitive logo maker can help you create hundreds of logo designs in minutes.
+This intuitive logo maker can help you create hundreds of logo designs in minutes for free.

 Navigate to the home page.

-Enter your brand name and click "Create Your Logo."
+Enter your brand name and click on "Create Your Free Logo."

 Start typing an industry, then select one from the drop-down menu.
-Click "Next."
+Click on "Next."

-Click "Choose icons for me" or "Search for icons."
+Click on "Choose icons for me" or "Search for icons."

 Browse through the logo designs and click on the best one.

-Customize your logo, then enter your email in the top-right corner and click "Download."
+Customize your logo, then enter your email in the top-right corner and click on "Download."

 Check your inbox and follow the prompts to access your free logo files.